 Subjects: Because this blog focuses on seasonal food, these paintings have food subjects.
 I also like to paint trees, landscapes, flowers and illustrations inspired by songs: my “Paris” CD has an illustrated book of lyrics for all of the songs, and there are more where those came from.

 Want to know more?
 Ask me some questions.
 I’ll be glad to answer them.

 I have been singing folksongs and traditional ballads since I first heard them on 10-inch records as a child, as well as Christmas carols, hymns, songs from musicals and songs that my mother played on the piano.
 Then when I heard Joni Mitchell and realized she wrote her own songs I started writing songs, but have always maintained my love for traditional material and the songs of others.
 My 2009 CD, “Paris” features two ballads, two hymns, three original songs and covers of Leonard Cohen, Stephen Foster, Joni Mitchell, Shelley Posen and Richard Thompson.
-You can listen to short clips of the album on CD Baby:
+You can listen to complete versions of most of the songs and short clips of the cover songs (tracks 4, 5, and 11) on CD Baby: